Entritarus/hw_chaos/report/report.typ

 = Related Works

 Multiple schemes and algorithms were already proposed for image encryption using chaos.
 Starting from 1989, when Mattews first proposed a chaos-based method for encryption @first-chaos-encr.
-Later, many other method were used for encryption:
+Later, many other method were used for encryption of images specifically:

 + Using Blowfish image encryption and cross chaos map @cross-chaos-map.
 + Using two step iterative logistic map @logistic-map.